 - The male hormone testosterone plays an important role in prostate growth.
 The prostate converts testosterone into another powerful androgen which stimulates cell growth in the gland and is responsible for the growth between puberty and adulthood.

-- One theory is that certain cells in the gland may become active late in life and signal other prostate cells to replicate and sensitive to growth stimulating hormones.
+- One theory is that certain cells in the gland may become active late in life and signal other prostate cells to replicate and be sensitive to growth stimulating hormones.

-- As men age the testosterone levels fall and the proportion of estrogen hormone increases and this possibly triggers the prostate growth.
+- As men age the testosterone levels fall and the proportion of estrogen hormone increases and this possibly triggers prostate growth.

 Symptoms of Benign Prostatic Hyperplasia (BPH)

 In BPH, the prostate gland grows in size and compresses the urethra which courses through the center of the prostate.
 This impedes the flow of urine from the bladder through the urethra to the outside and causes urine to back up in the bladder (retention) leading to the need to urinate frequently during the day and night.
 Over a period of time the bladder muscle gradually becomes stronger, thicker, and overly sensitive; it begins to contract even when it contains small amounts of urine, causing a need to urinate frequently.
 Eventually, the bladder muscle cannot overcome the effect of the narrowed urethra so urine remains in the bladder and it is not completely emptied.
 The other symptoms of BPH include

 - A feeling of incomplete bladder emptying

 - Getting up frequently at night to urinate

 - A urinary stream that starts and stops

 - Returning to urinate again minutes after finishing